metabase/metabase/docs/embedding/static-embedding-parameters.md

 \* Available on [Pro](https://www.metabase.com/product/pro) and [Enterprise](https://www.metabase.com/product/enterprise) plans.

-### Data download
+### Download results

-{% include plans-blockquote.html feature="Data download" %}
+{% include plans-blockquote.html feature="Downloading results" %}

-You can enable or disable data download for embedded questions by setting the `hide_download_button` parameter in the embedding URL to `false` or `true`.
+You can enable or disable downloading results for embedded questions by setting the `hide_download_button` parameter in the embedding URL to `false` or `true`.

 If the download button is missing when you expected it to be available, check that the URL in the `src` attribute for your iframe has the parameter `hide_download_button=false`.

-> Data download is available only for questions, not dashboards.
+> Downloading results is available only for questions, not dashboards.

 ## Maximum request size